AR in medical billing: What you need to know

 Calculating days of the release of AR in medical billing

-AR days is a formula created to help providers track and identify the time ARs can be processed and received.
+AR days is a formula created to help providers track and identify when medical accounts receivable can be processed and received.
 Essentially, it refers to the days an invoice remains an outstanding balance before it can be collected.

 In calculating the AR days, it is important to get the average daily charges for the past several months.
 The sum of all the charges in the last six months will be divided by the total number of days in the covered period.